mickaelandrieu/docs-1/doc/developer-documentation/components/renderer.md

 ```

-An adapter can also extend ``BackBee\Renderer\AbstractRendererAdapter`` to help you focus only on templating engine specificities you want to support.
+An adapter can also extend ``BackBee\Renderer\AbstractRendererAdapter`` to help you focus only on templating engine specifications you want to support.

 ## Render a Page / ClassContent